19hours/sg-statutes/Acts/Probate and Administration Act.md

 ### Grants in excess of jurisdiction not to be invalid

-35\.—(1) No probate or letters of administration granted by a District Court shall be invalid by reason of the assets and effects of the deceased being subsequently found to be of greater value than $250,000.
+35\.—(1) No probate or letters of administration granted by a District Court shall be invalid by reason of the assets and effects of the deceased being subsequently found to be of a value which exceeds the District Court limit.

 (2) The grantee shall be —